Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

-The Cartan d--connection (\ref{cartand}) is metric compatible, $\ ^{c} \mathbf{\mathbf{D}}\ ^{F}\mathbf{g}=0,$ but with nontrivial torsion $\ ^{c} \mathcal{T}\neq 0$ (the second property follows from formulas (\ref{tors}) and \ (\ref{dtors}) redefined for $\ ^{c}\mathbf{\mathbf{D).}}$ The nontrivial torsion terms are induced nonholonomically by a fundamental Finsler function $F$ via $\ ^{F}g_{bd}$ (\ref{hess}) and Cartan's N--connection $\ ^{c}N_{i}^{a}$ (\ref{clnc}).
+} The Cartan d--connection (\ref{cartand}) is metric compatible, $\ ^{c} \mathbf{\mathbf{D}}\ ^{F}\mathbf{g}=0,$ but with nontrivial torsion $\ ^{c} \mathcal{T}\neq 0$ (the second property follows from formulas (\ref{tors}) and (\ref{dtors}) redefined for $\ ^{c}\mathbf{\mathbf{D).}}$ The nontrivial torsion terms are induced nonholonomically by a fundamental Finsler function $F$ via $\ ^{F}g_{bd}$ and Cartan's N--connection $\ ^{c}N_{i}^{a}$ (\ref {clnc}).
 This torsion is very different from the well known torsion in Einstein--Cartan, or string/gauge gravity models, because in the Cartan--Finsler case we do not need additional field equations for the torsion fields.
-The torsion $\ ^{c}\mathcal{T},$ similarly to $\ \widehat{\mathcal{T}},$ is completely defined by a (Finsler) d--metric structure.

-A very important property of $\ ^{c}\mathbf{\mathbf{D}}$ is that it defines also a canonical almost symplectic connection \cite{matsumoto,ma}, see details and recent applications to quantization of Lagrange--Finsler spaces and Einstein/brane gravity in \cite{vqgr2,vqgr3,vqgr1,vqgrbr,vqgrlg,peyghan} .
-Perhaps, the Cartan d--connection is the ''best'' one for physical applications in modern physics of Finsler and Lagrange geometry and related anholonomic deformation method, see additional arguments in \cite {vcrit,vrflg,vrfgnsph,vsgg,vqgrbr}.
-The d--connections $\ ^{c}\mathbf{ \mathbf{D}}$ and $\ \widehat{\mathbf{\mathbf{D}}}$ allow us to work in N--adapted form in Finsler classical and quantum gravity theories keeping all geometric and physical constructions to be very similar to those for the Levi--Civita connection $\nabla .$
+The torsion $\ ^{c}\mathcal{T},$ similarly to $\ \widehat{ \mathcal{T}},$ is completely defined by a (Finsler) d--metric structure. \footnote{ A very important property of $\ ^{c}\mathbf{\mathbf{D}}$ is that it defines also a canonical almost symplectic connection \cite{matsumoto,ma}, see details and recent applications to quantization of Finsler spaces and Einstein/brane gravity in \cite{vqgrbr}.
+Perhaps, the Cartan d--connection is the ''best'' one for physical applications in modern physics of Finsler geometry and related anholonomic deformation method, see additional arguments in \cite{vcrit,vrflg,vsgg,vqgrbr}.
+The d--connections $\ ^{c} \mathbf{\mathbf{D}}$ and $\ \widehat{\mathbf{\mathbf{D}}}$ allow us to work in N--adapted form in Finsler classical and quantum gravity theories keeping all geometric and physical constructions to be very similar to those for the Levi--Civita connection $\nabla .$}